polekar-ankit/ImagePicker/README.md

 # ImagePicker

-Use to pickup image from gallery or using camera.
+Use it to pick an image from phone gallery or using camera.

 ### Installing
-Add following line to gradle file
+Add following line to gradle file.
 ```
 allprojects {
         repositories {